Dropbox tops paying subscriber estimates in first results since IPO

-(Reuters) - File hosting service provider Dropbox Inc (DBX.O) topped analysts’ estimates for paying subscribers in its first financial report as a publicly traded company.
+May 10 (Reuters) - File hosting service provider Dropbox Inc topped analysts’ estimates for paying subscribers in its first financial report as a publicly traded company.

-The company also beat revenue and profit estimates as it earned more per user.

-Shares of the company were marginally up in extended trading on Thursday.
-They have gained about 12 percent since a blockbuster market debut on March 23, when shares ended up more than 35 percent.

 Dropbox reported average revenue per user of $114.3, beating estimates of $110.